yeoshuheng/LC-dLoRA/README.md

 ### Introduction

-Delta-compression framework for model training using Low-Rank Adapatation (LoRA) and delta-encoding.
+Delta-compression framework for model training using Low-Rank Adaptation (LoRA) and delta-encoding.

 ### Credits